Short Row Knitting – The Ultimate Guide

 A Continuation of How to Knit Short Rows

 By Véronik Avery, this article originally appeared in Interweave Knits, Winter 2005.

 In this continuation of the short row knitting tutorials, we go into ways short rows are incorporated into knitting.
 Knitwear designers rely often on this technique to maximize shaping options, now you can learn how to do the same.
-Download this guide on short row knitting to continue what you’ve learned here on this page.
+Grab your free guide to a continuation of knitting short rows now!

 Fingerless Knitted Gloves Pattern: Motley Mitts

 This knitted glove pattern is perfect for every level of knitter, from more advanced to the most beginner.
 The simple knit pattern is easy to follow, knits up quickly and includes short row shaping that is easy to follow.
 These short rows help to make the subtle hourglass shape for a pair of fingerless gloves that fit like a dream.
 When you download this short row knitting pattern today, you also get six others to enjoy.
-Browse the entire free eBook collection and download your glove patterns.
+Grab your free glove knitting patterns now!

 Sock Knitting Pattern: On-Your-Toes Socks

 One of our most popular sock patterns, this toe-up pattern has become our go-to design for sock knitters with all levels of experience.
 You’ll practice knitting short rows in the heel, which is common to see in sock patterns.
 Plus, along with this pattern you’ll get six other wonderful socks to explore and enjoy.
-Browse the entire free eBook collection and download your sock patterns.
+Grab your free sock knitting patterns now!

 Knitted Scarf Pattern: The Spiral Scarf

 If you’ve not found a scarf pattern that holds your attention, or is actually fun to knit, then you haven’t checked out this design.
 Using super soft merino and short rows, this wedge shape scarf curls and spirals as you knit.
 When you download this short row knitting scarf pattern today you also get six others to enjoy.
-Browse the entire free eBook collection and download your scarf patterns.
+Grab your free scarf knitting patterns now!

 Sweater Pattern: Farrington Sweater